OpenMined/PySyft/CONTRIBUTING.md

 ### Learn Git and Github

+All our development is done using Git and Github.
 If you're not too familiar with Git and Github, start by reviewing this guide. https://guides.github.com/activities/hello-world/

 ### Slack